 CloudReactor provides a simple way to deploy, monitor, manage and orchestrate tasks.

-We try to make the developer experience end-to-end as painless as possible.
-Here are some of the key stages that we simplify:
+We aim to make the end-to-end developer experience as painless as possible.

-- Running tasks on ECS Fargate: ECS Fargate is serverless, which has many benefits (see below)
+- Running tasks on ECS Fargate: ECS Fargate is serverless, which eliminates server maintenance and reduces cost (see below for more)

 - Monitoring and managing tasks: the CloudReactor SaaS dashboard allows you to view historical executions, change run schedules and stop / start tasks with just a few clicks.
-Once CloudReactor has been integrated with a PagerDuty account, alert methods can be set up for any task or workflow with just a click
+Once CloudReactor has been integrated with a PagerDuty account or email profile, alert methods can be set up for any Task or Workflow with just a click

-Furthermore, CloudReactor is a hosted solution, meaning you don’t need to set up or monitor any additional servers, databases, message queues, etc. This also simplifies upgrading.
+- System maintenance: CloudReactor is hosted, meaning you don’t need to set up or maintain any additional servers, databases, message queues, etc.

 Using AWS ECS with the Fargate execution method to run tasks has several benefits: